 70 years of experience in pump manufacturing.
 The secret of success of HOMA Pumpenfabrik GmbH started over 70 years ago: In 1946, Hans Hoffmann first set up a local trade company for repairing electric motors.
 From there, an industrial company working globally that has become part of the German ‘Mittelstand’ has developed.

-HOMA is still owned by the family and, in the meantime, is managed by the second and third generation of Dr. Klaus Hoffmann and Hans Hoffmann.
+HOMA is still owned by the family and, in the meantime, is managed by the third generation of Hans Hoffmann and co-managing director Hans Joachim Rabe

 From the production site and headquarters in Neukirchen-Seelschied near Cologne, HOMA pumps are sold from around 100 branches and dealerships worldwide.